Raman Laser Spectrometer

-Raman spectroscopy is a very useful technique employed to identify mineral phases produced by water-related processes.
+Raman spectroscopy is a technique employed to identify mineral phases produced by water-related processes.
 RLS will help to identify organic compounds and search for microbial life by identifying the mineral products and indicators of biologic activities.
 RLS will provide geological and mineralogical context information that will be scientifically cross-correlated with that obtained by other instruments.

 Overview

 Raman spectroscopy is sensitive to the composition and structure of any organic compound, making it a powerful tool for the definitive identification and characterisation of biomarkers, and providing direct information of potential biosignatures of past microbial life on Mars.
 This instrument will also provide general mineralogical information for igneous, metamorphous, and sedimentary processes.

 RST will also correlate its spectral information with other spectroscopic and imaging instruments such as the Infrared Spectrometer and MicrOmega-IR.
 This will be the first Raman analyser to be deployed for a planetary exploration.
 The first version for the rover was presented by Fernando Rull-Perez and Sylvestre Maurice in 2003.
 The RLS is being developed by a European consortium integrated by Spanish, French, German and UK partners.
 The Principal Investigator is Fernando Rull-Perez, from Spanish Astrobiology Center.
 The co-investigator is from Observatoire Midi-Pyrénées (LAOMP), France.

 The three major components are the Spectrometer Unit, the Control and Excitation Unit (includes the power converters), and Optical head.